 Use your phone’s note section (or put pen to paper, if that’s more your speed) to jot down your hunger level before you even put food in your mouth.
-Write down how you are feeling and what you are eating if you want to be super through, and start to make connections.
+Write down how you are feeling and what you are eating if you want to be super thorough, and start to make connections.
 You can refer back to these notes when you’re not eating or thinking about eating so you can start to see what might trigger different reactions.

 4. Dig for a deeper connection.

 If you’re turning to food when you’re not really hungry, change your routine.
-Get outside for some fresh air, do housework, or chat with a friend because putting your body in the right place (i.e. not in front of the pantry) can encourage you to get more in tune with your needs.
+Get outside for some fresh air, do housework, or chat with a friend because putting your body in the right place (i.e., not in front of the pantry) can encourage you to get more in tune with your needs.

 Tomorrow when you get home from a long day at the office, hopefully you’ll be more empowered to pass by the kitchen if you’re not really hungry.

-What if You Ate, But Still Feel Hungry?
+What If You Ate, But Still Feel Hungry?